 As part of the Recapitalization, the Issuer issued new shares to the newly-formed CEVA Holdings, and CEVA Holdings in turn issued shares to CEVA Group bondholders and debtholders of CIL Limited, the former parent of CEVA Group, who participated in a debt-to-equity exchange offer and rights offering.
-At the time of the Recapitalization, CIL Limited had outstanding PIK debt with a balance of approximately €105 million ("CIL PIK Instruments"); holders of approximately €31 million of CIL PIL Instruments participated in the Recapitalization and the remaining holders of approximately €74 million of CIL PIK Instruments did not participate in the exchange.
+At the time of the Recapitalization, CIL Limited had outstanding PIK debt with a balance of approximately \in 105 million; holders of approximately \in 31 million of this PIK debt participated in the Recapitalization and the remaining holders of approximately \in 74 million of PIK debt did not participate in the exchange.
 As a result of the Recapitalization, CIL Limited's equity ownership of CEVA Group was reduced from 100% to 0.01%.